 Strapwort (Corrigiola litoralis).
 Critically Endangered and Nationally Rare.

 This low-growing annual is now only found growing naturally in the UK only around the margins of Slapton Ley National Nature Reserve in South Devon.
 It is threatened by the ongoing loss of seasonally inundated, open, muddy shingle due to invasion by other plants including reed and willow scrub, reflecting the loss of cattle grazing after WWII.
 Now it can only be found reliably at one or two locations at the northern end of the Ley.

-The Whitley Wildlife Trust (WWCT) and Natural England initiated a species recovery programme for Strapwort in 1996.
+Wild Planet Trust and Natural England initiated a species recovery programme for Strapwort in 1996.
 Seed was collected and a population was established at Paignton Zoo.
-Propagated plants have been successfully translocated to additional sites around the Ley, but the continued existence of the plant remains perilous, not least because it would not survive the saline conditions that would result from the shingle bar which separates the freshwater Ley from the sea being breached.
+Propagated plants have been successfully translocated to additional sites around the Ley.
+However, the continued existence of the plant remains perilous, not least because it would not survive the saline conditions that would result from the shingle bar which separates the freshwater Ley from the sea being breached.

 Field eryngo (Eryngium campestre).
 Critically Endangered and Nationally Rare.

 South Devon, with 6 sites, has most of British population of this thistle-like plant, although it is common across Channel.
 It’s a perennial found on coastal cliffs and slopes, and dry, open calcareous grasslands near the coast.
 Three of its sites, Western King and Billacombe in Plymouth and Scabbacombe near Brixham, have been designated as SSSIs for the plant.
 The Plymouth populations appear stable at present, but its status at other sites is currently unclear.

 Cornish (Vigur’s) eyebright (Euphrasia vigursii).
 Vulnerable and Nationally Rare.